hojinYang/spotify_recSys_challenge_2018/readme.md

 ***hello world!*** Team: Hojin Yang, Minjin Choi, and Yoon Ki Jeong.
 Data Mining Lab, Sungkyunkwan university.

+## This document is still incomplete and will be updated soon.

 This project is an automatic playlist continuation(APC) system implemented using Tensorflow.
 The main algorithm we use is Denoising Autoencoders which reconstructs original playlists from an input of corrupted ones.